-Other departments located in the library building include the Learning Center, the Testing Center, and Disability Support Services.
+Other departments located in the Library Building include the Learning Center, the Testing Center, and Disability Support Services.
+In addition, the JCH Peer Tutor Coordinator's office is located in the Testing Center.

-The Student Center lower level includes the cafeteria with wireless Internet access and a big screen television.
-An ATM is available next to the cafeteria.
+The Student Center lower level includes the Cafeteria with wireless Internet access and a big screen television.
+An ATM is available next to the Cafeteria.
 The Bookstore is also located on the lower level of the Student Center.

 Students may purchase college attire, books, and supplies for courses.
 In addition, there is a beautiful outdoor brick patio where students can study and interact.

-The main floor of the Student Center is the "one-stop shop" for student needs.
-Students can be admitted, process financial aid, register for classes, pay bills, speak with the dean, and talk with transfer institutions about completing their four-year degrees.
+The main floor of the Student Center is the "one stop shop" for student needs.
+Students can be admitted, process financial aid, register for classes, pay bills, speak with the Associate Vice President of Student Services, and talk with transfer institutions about completing their four-year degrees.

-The top floor of the Student Center houses the Advising and Retention Center and Student Support Services as well as the Student Development Office where students can get involved in volunteer and service organizations.
+The top floor of the Student Center houses the Advising and Retention Center and Project SUCCESS as well as the Student Development Office where students can get involved in volunteer and service organizations.